Infill Housing and Single Family Residential

 How does Small-scale Multi-unit Housing fit into the City of Salmon Arm context?

 Looking at City zoning for single family residential use, over 3,660 properties are currently zoned R-1.
-This is the majority of lands within the Urban Containment Boundary or UCB.
+This is the majority of lands within the Urban Containment Boundary (PDF)or UCB.

 To view videos of the presentations at Council meetings and Council deliberations on these changes: